 Apply now for Financial Aid go to FAFSA.gov.
 NEED HELP?
-Come to one of our FAFSA Workshops held in the B Building, Room B107; every Wednesday from 6pm to 7pm and every Friday from 10am to 11am.
-Sessions will be held now through AUGUST.
+FAFSA Workshops begin, Wednesday, February 18th, 2015 (weather permitting!).
+Sessions will be held in the B Building, every Wednesday from 6pm to 7pm in Room B316 and every Friday from 10am to 11am in Room B107 through AUGUST.

 Sussex County Community College encourages all students to apply for all forms of financial aid that may be available.
 Financial Aid is an umbrella term that covers, grants, scholarships, loans and work study.
 The basic premise of financial aid is that the primary responsibility for meeting the cost of attending a post-secondary institution rests with the family.
 The primary purpose of student financial aid is to provide economic resources to students who have demonstrated financial need and who would otherwise be unable to pursue a post-secondary education.
 You can view your financial aid awards as well as documents required to complete your file at My.Sussex.Portal

 The information reported by a student when applying for financial aid is used to calculate an Expected Family Contribution, Your Expected Family Contribution (EFC) is the number that’s used to determine your eligibility for federal student financial aid.
 This number results from the financial information you provided in your FAFSA application.
 Sussex County Community College Financial Aid Office determines a student’s cost of education, considering charges for tuition and fees, estimated costs for supplies, living and traveling expenses, and other miscellaneous education expenses.
 The student’s demonstrated financial need is the difference between the student’s cost of attendance and Expected Family Contribution.

 Please follow this link for an overview of the financial aid process http://thumbnails.visually.netdna-cdn.com/the-financial-aid-process_50291c83d5c3b.png